andreleite/okta-for-static-site/README.md

 To use this software you need to create a SAML2 Okta App.
 More info here: http://developer.okta.com/docs/guides/oan_guidance.html.

 IMPORTANT: In the app configuration, use `https://DOMAIN:PORT/login` or `http://DOMAIN:PORT/login` in the field `Single Sign On URL`.
 Eg: `http://localhost:3000/login`.

+IMPORTANT 2: Don't put a static page in path starting with `/login`.
+This break the login system.

 ## Installation